mercurius-js/mercurius/README.md

 * `gateway`: Object.
 Run the GraphQL server in gateway mode.
   * `gateway.services`: Service[] An array of GraphQL services that are part of the gateway
     * `service.name`: A unique name for the service.
 Required.
-    * `service.url` The url of the service endpoint.
+    * `service.url`: The url of the service endpoint.
 Required
+    * `service.rewriteHeaders`: `Function` A function that gets the original headers as a parameter and returns an object containing values that should be added to the headers

 #### queryDepth example
 ```